 Bob Bunting brings his established credentials, including being a Director of the University Corporation for Atmospheric Research and a Lead Forecast for NOAA, to this guest commentary.
-He also mentions the Climate Adaptation Center (CAC), of which he is the CEO and which I personally support with money and effort.
+He also mentions the Climate Adaptation & Mitigation Center (CAC), of which he is the CEO and which I personally support with money and effort.

 We thought it timely to share Bob’s views as we in Florida start the summer red tide season and hurricane season with very warm water, even as we digest the newly released FEMA updates on disaster and contingency planning.